posit-dev/rsconnect-python/CONTRIBUTING.md

 repo metadata used by the [`setuptools_scm`](https://github.com/pypa/setuptools_scm) package to generate the version string provided as `rsconnect:VERSION` and output by `rsconnect version`.

-Before releasing, replace the `Unreleased` heading in the changelog with the version number and date.
+Before releasing, replace the `Unreleased` heading in the CHANGELOG.md with the version number and date.
+Update CHANGELOG.md before _EACH_ release, even beta releases, in order to avoid one commit with multiple tags (https://github.com/pypa/setuptools_scm/issues/521).

 To create a new release, create and push an annotated git tag: